ossec/ossec-docs/docs/manual/ossec-architecture.rst

 All the rules, decoders, and major configuration options are stored centrally in the manager; making it easy to administer even a large number of agents.

+Agents connect to the server on port 1514/udp.
+Communication to this port must be allowed for agents to communicate with the server.

 .. note::

    The manager may be called the OSSEC server, or even just server in this documentation.